 - Working harder to get a smoky flavor

-- Low upper temp (<500) makes searing nearly impossible
+- Low upper temp (<550) makes searing more difficult

 - The potential risk of leakage which can create serious health issues.
 According to MedlinePlus of the U.S. National Library of Medicine, these include nausea, dizziness, nervousness, vomiting, increased heart rate, weakness, and fever.